mixmastamyk/e2/readme.rst

 EZ-Environment
 ================

-*"For easy access, baby!  …That's right.'"*
+*"For easy access, baby!  …That's right.'"—Eazy-E*

 Have you ever thought handling environment variables in Python should be easier?
 It is now.